-In 1984, amendments to the federal RCRA added special requirements for the handling of hazardous wastes including managing the generation, transportation, storage, treatment, and disposal of these materials.
-The EPA approved Oregon's hazardous waste program in 1986 and updated this authorization in 2002 allowing Oregon to implement federal requirements.
+In 1984, amendments to the federal RCRA added special requirements for the handling of hazardous wastes, including managing the generation, transportation, storage, treatment, and disposal of these materials.
+The EPA approved Oregon's hazardous waste program in 1986 and updated this authorization in 2006, allowing Oregon to implement federal requirements.
 The EPA, however, retains federal oversight authority.
-The Oregon Legislature adopted a statewide hazardous waste program to protect "the public health and safety and environment of Oregon to the maximum extent possible" (ORS 466.010).
+The Legislature adopted a statewide hazardous waste program to protect "the public health and safety and environment of Oregon to the maximum extent possible" (ORS 466.010).
 Hazardous waste generation, transport, storage and disposal on Tribal lands fall under federal jurisdiction.

-The DEQ promotes the reduction and safe management of hazardous waste at more than 2000 hazardous waste generation facilities, issues permits to waste management facilities, conducts inspections of hazardous waste handlers and used oil processors, and assists Oregon small businesses in complying with complex federal regulations.
+DEQ promotes the reduction and safe management of hazardous waste at more than 500 hazardous waste generation facilities, issues permits to waste management facilities, conducts inspections of hazardous waste handlers and used oil processors, and assists hundreds of Oregon's small businesses in complying with complex federal regulations and toxic use reduction.